walterxie/TreeSpace/README.md

 using the random walk algorithm, where the jump size _w_ is default to 0.75.
-When _k<sub>1</sub>_ is smaller than 0, there will be an equal probability to change to the other two topologies.
+When _k<sub>1</sub>_ is smaller than 0, there will be an equal probability to change the tree from this topology to any of another two topologies.

 The animation of 500 samples is available from [here](https://walterxie.github.io/TreeSpace/).